OpenNMS/oce-tools/README.md

 #### Using the data for simulations

 Once the data has been exported, you can adapt the following commands to:
-1. SimuLate the situation generation from the same list of alarms
+1. Simulate the situation generation from the same list of alarms
 1. Compare the generated situations to the tickets and calculate a score

 ```